oracle/odpi/doc/src/structs/dpiErrorInfo.rst

     A boolean value indicating if the error is recoverable.
 This member always has a value of 0 unless both client and server are at release 12.1 or higher.

+.. member:: int dpiErrorInfo.isWarning

+    A boolean value indicating if the error information is for a warning returned by Oracle that does not prevent the requested operation from proceeding.
+Examples include connecting to the database with a password that is about to expire (within the grace period) and creating a stored procedure with compilation errors.